GPUOpen-Drivers/llpc/llpc/docs/LlpcOverview.md

 The SPIR-V translator is based on the Khronos SPIR-V-to-LLVM translator.

-After this, when using LGC's Builder in its BuilderRecorder mode, as LLPC does, the pipeline IR module contains calls to `llpc.call.*` functions that record the Builder methods used by the front-end.
+After this, when using LGC's Builder in its BuilderRecorder mode, as LLPC does, the pipeline IR module contains calls to `lgc.call.*` functions that record the Builder methods used by the front-end.
 The IR module also contains metadata representing the pipeline state.